HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

-As you can see in the sample app I had to change the background in the layout `android:background="?attr/colorSurface"` so it gets the proper surface color as background.
+As you can see in the sample app I had to change the background in the layout `android:background="?attr/colorSurface"` so it gets the proper surface color in the background.
-Also I needed to change the text color in the style.
+Also, I needed to change the text color in the style.

-Depending on you necessities you will have to tweack a little some attributes, but most of them will work properly.
+Depending on your necessities you will have to tweak a little some attributes, but most of them will work properly.

 ### 6.1.2 Premade overlays
-There are some premade overlays that can be easily used.
-Like `ThemeOverlay.MaterialComponents.Dark` Before you build your own is good to check if some of theme already comply your requesites.
+The Material Design Library provides some premade overlays.
+Like `ThemeOverlay.MaterialComponents.Dark` Before you build your own is good to check if some of them already comply with your requisites.

 <!-- ### Theme overlays in default styles?